zenml-io/zenml-projects/llm-peft-finetune/README.md

 ## 🌎 Inspiration and Credit

-This project heavily relies on the [PEFT project](https://huggingface.co/docs/peft/en/index) of the amazing people at Huggingface.
+This project heavily relies on the [PEFT project](https://huggingface.co/docs/peft/en/index) of the amazing people at Huggingface and [mistralai/Mistral-7B-v0.1](https://huggingface.co/mistralai/Mistral-7B-v0.1) model from the amazing people at MistralAI.

 ## 🏃 How to run

-In this project we provide a predefined configuration file to finetune models on the [Viggio](https://huggingface.co/datasets/GEM/viggo) dataset.
+In this project, we provide a predefined configuration file to finetune models on the [Viggio](https://huggingface.co/datasets/GEM/viggo) dataset.
 Before we're able to run any pipeline, we need to set up our environment as follows:

 ```bash
 # Set up a Python virtual environment, if you haven't already